 - (a) Answer three of the following questions.
 Use one or two sentences only in each answer.
-Each question is worth eight marks. - (i) Who was Caesar's mother? - (ii) Who said "in this boy there are many Mariuses"? - (iii) Why did Caesar object to the death penalty for the Catilinarian conspirators? - (iv) What was Caesar's reaction when Theodotus brought him the head of Pompey in Egypt? - (v) Where was Caesar's last war fought? - (vi) Mention one arrangement Caesar made in his will.
-(24) - (b) Give a short account of the main events of Caesar's campaigns in Gaul (58-49 BC).
-(24) - (ii) What was the significance of Caesar crossing the Rubicon?
+Each question is worth eight marks. - (i) Who was Caesar's mother? - (ii) Who said, "in this boy there are many Mariuses"? - (iii) Why did Caesar object to the death penalty for the Catilinarian conspirators? - (iv) What was Caesar's reaction when Theodotus brought him the head of Pompey in Egypt? - (v) Where was Caesar's last war fought? - (vi) Mention one arrangement Caesar made in his will.
+(24) - (b) (i) How were Caesar and Pompey linked by marriage?
+(8) - (ii) Name the richest man in Rome who ruled with Caesar and Pompey.
+(8) - (iii) Describe how Pompey reacted when Caesar crossed the Rubicon.
+(8) - (iv) How did Brutus die?
 (8) - (c) Read the following passage from Plutarch's Fall of the Roman Republic and answer the questions that follow.